Application Procedures for CHID Study Abroad

 Step 2: Interview with the Program Director.

 Once the application deadline has passed, the program director will contact you to schedule an interview.
-Within a few weeks of the interview, you will be notified about whether you have been accepted to the study abroad program.
+Twelve days after the application deadline, you will be notified about whether you have been accepted to the study abroad program.